-Digital Transformation for the Manufacturing Industry: Industry 4.0
+Digital Transformation for the Manufacturing Industry with Microsoft Dynamics 365 Business Central

 What is digital transformation of the manufacturing industry?
 Industry 4.0 is the digital transformation of industrial markets (industrial transformation) with smart manufacturing currently on the forefront.
 What’s the point in a so-called digital revolution of the manufacturing industry?
 The point is the same as with all other digital revolutions, to increase operational efficiencies by becoming a speed and information rich organization that produces higher standard products while bringing costs down.

 Manufacturers can choose to either evolve digitally or face certain struggles.
 The first change that every manufacturer should invest in is a robust Enterprise Resource Planning (ERP) software such as Microsoft Dynamics 365 Business Central.

 What is ERP Manufacturing Software?
 Manufacturing ERP software tracks and controls the operations used to convert material into produced end items.
 An important part of executing production, from a software standpoint, is to post production output to the database to report progress and to update inventory with the finished items.

 Create bills of materials and calculate standard costs.
 Required for the configuration of all other Manufacturing modules.